nonoroazoro/typescript-react-boilerplate/README.md

         ```

 1. While using [react-router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom), you should use `withRouter()` as a function call instead of as a decorator (`@withRouter`), because `TypeScript` doesn't allow decorators to change the signature of the classes they are decorating.

-1. The [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) is still a very new thing, which means the related configurations may change in the future.